Aayushsah6969/California-House-Price-Prediction/Dev_Plan.md

 pip install fastapi uvicorn psycopg2-binary sqlalchemy pydantic python-dotenv joblib scikit-learn

+📌 Your Original Phase-1 Plan Recap:
+✅ Use FastAPI backend

+✅ PostgreSQL for database

+⏳ Train & serve ML models (top 5)

+⏳ Create API routes for model predictions

+⏳ Save model outputs + user feedback

+⏳ Create admin interface to review metrics

+⏳ Admin can push new data for training

+⏳ Admin can upload CSV for batch training

+⏳ Frontend: React app to interact with models

 # ML Prediction Web App — Development Plan

 This plan details the development of a machine learning web app using **FastAPI** (backend), **PostgreSQL** (database), and **React** (frontend).
 Users can input features, view predictions from 5 ML models, provide feedback, and admins can monitor performance and upload new data.